MetalShaman3599/Banking-App/README.md

  ## Basic-Banking-System || MERN App || The Sparks Foundation Internship Task

-Hi i am dheeraj kumar and i have created Basic Banking System application using MERN stack.
+Hi i am Naveen Kumawat and I have created Basic Banking System application using MERN stack.
 This Web application is used to transfer money between multiple users.

 # TECHNOLOGY USED: